terricain/actions-cache-server/TESTING.md

 # Local testing snippets

-Below is a list of curl commands to test the sever
+Below is a list of curl commands to test the sever.

+The `--debug` flag disables claims validation on the JWTs, so you can just reuse these

 ```shell
 # Search Cache